-- Subject to availability through LES or service provider - Value of the presentation code is given by the LES operator or service provider after registration.
+24 - Navigational,

+meteorological or piracy warning or meteorological forecast to a circular area D1D2N(S)D3D4E(W)M1M2M3 31 - NAVAREA/ METAREA, or piracy warning, or meteorological forecast to a NAVAREA/METAREA 2 digit - NAVAREA/METAREA number 34 - SAR coordination to a rectangular area 12 alphanumeric rectangular area address $D_1D_2N(S)D_3D_4D_5E(W)D_6D_7D_8D_9D{10}$ 44 - SAR coordination to a circular area 10 alphanumeric circular area address D 1 D 2 N(S)D 3 D 4 E(W)M 1 M 2 M 3 1 ilability through LES or service provessentation code is given by the LE vider S operator or service provider after registratic on.

-- 8.2 The syntax of the special address header in relation to the exact number of digits and/or alphanumeric characters, and to the spaces between each C code, is critical and must conform to the format required by the LES or service provider used. - 8.3 SafetyNET messages are stored at the addressed LES until transmitted the appropriate number of times, as specified by the C4 code, although the MSI provider may also cancel a message at any time by sending an appropriate cancellation message to the LES. - 8.4 Cancellation procedure may vary between different LESs or service providers.
-Detailed operational procedure is contained in the instructions on sending EGC broadcast given to the MSI providers after registration with the LES operator or service providers. - 8.5 Messages destined for areas of satellite overlap that are required to be transmitted through more than one satellite, should be sent to more than one LES (i.e. one in each satellite Ocean Region) or multiple Ocean Regions via the same LES to ensure they are received by all intended ships.
+8.2 The syntax of the special address header in relation to the exact number of digits and/or alphanumeric characters, and to the spaces between each C code, is critical and must conform to the format required by the LES or service provider used.

+8.3 SafetyNET messages are stored at the addressed LES until transmitted the appropriate number of times, as specified by the C4 code, although the MSI provider may also cancel a message at any time by sending an appropriate cancellation message to the LES.

+8.4 Cancellation procedure may vary between different LESs or service providers.
+Detailed operational procedure is contained in the instructions on sending EGC broadcast given to the MSI providers after registration with the LES operator or service providers.

+8.5 Messages destined for areas of satellite overlap that are required to be transmitted through more than one satellite, should be sent to more than one LES (i.e. one in each satellite Oocean Rregion) or multiple Oecean Regions via the same LES to ensure they are received by all intended ships.
 This may require coordination with adjacent NAVAREA/METAREA and other MSI providers.
-In an area of overlap coverage from two or three Ocean Region satellites, distress alert relays and urgency warnings will be broadcast over all satellites, which cover the affected region. - 8.6 Scheduled broadcasts are made over nominated satellites and at specified times, as allocated by the IMO International SafetyNET Coordinating Panel.
-These schedules are published in national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS. - 8.7 MSI providers shall adhere to their published scheduled broadcast times to facilitate reception of messages.
+In an area of overlap coverage from two or three oOcean Region satellites, distress alert relays and urgency warnings will be broadcast over all satellites, which cover the affected region.

+8.6 Scheduled broadcasts are made over nominated satellites and at specified times, as allocated by the IMO International SafetyNET Coordinating Panel.
+These schedules are published in national nautical publications and the IMO Master Plan of Shore-Based Facilities for the

+GMDSS, as amended

+Kommentert [ST31]: WWNWS10, Delete as amended through

+8.7 MSI providers shall adhere to their published scheduled broadcast times to facilitate reception of messages.